 IMRT - Intensity Modulated Radiation Therapy - During treatment, the intensity of the radiation can be changed to avoid injury to adjoining normal tissue and to deliver an increased dose of radiation to the tumor.
-IMRT also uses a conformal plan so that radiation beams are shaped to the area and then enhanced using computer technology.
+IMRT also uses image-guided real-time CT scans (computerized tomography) to enhance accuracy.
+This is traditionally delivered over 20-30 treatments.